It doesn’t matter if you’ve a MacBook Pro, MacBook Air or iMac.

 When Would You Want To Do This?

-Or you need to restore a file or directory to a previous date.
-A file you’ve realized you’ve overwritten and you want to go back to a copy that was backed up a few weeks ago.
+When you realize you’ve overwritten a document or folder.
+And you want to go back to a back up a few weeks ago.

 When Wouldn’t You Restore Files From Time Machine?

 It’s not a good idea to recover files if you’ve got errors coming up on your internal disk.
 Use Disk Utility to sort and fix those errors first.